A Critical Domain For the First Normalized Nontrivial Steklov Eigenvalue Among Planar Annular Domains: Numerical Experiments and Discussion

 \subsection{Translations of the inner circle along the $x$-axis}

 In these examples we translate the center of inner circle through the $x$-axis, we compute the first normalized eigenvalue for different values of the inner radius.
 Tables \ref{table1}, \ref{table2} and \ref{table3} show that the maximum values are attained when the inner circle is centered at the origin.
-In particular, the maximum value for these examples is attained at the annulus with inner radius $\epsilon_{0}$ describes by Proposition \ref{propoepsilon}.
+In particular, the maximum value for these examples is attained at the annulus with inner radius $\epsilon_{0}$ described by Corollary \ref{propoepsilon}.